 Redknapp's representatives have now confirmed reports that the 65-year-old is being lined up as the Welshman's successor, and revealed talks are set to commence in the very near future.

 "Contact has been made between QPR and us as Harry Redknapp's representatives," a spokesman for Paul Stretford's Triple S Sports and Entertainment company told reporters.
 "Talks will be beginning shortly."

 The former Southampton and Portsmouth boss has been out of work since being relieved of his duties at White Hart Lane in June, apart from a brief role as an advisor to another ex-team of his, League One side Bournemouth.

-QPR, who are four points from their closest rivals at the foot of the table, are in a similar position to that of Spurs in October 2008, when Redknapp took over in north London.
+QPR, which is four points from its closest rivals at the foot of the table, are in a similar position to that of Spurs in October 2008, when Redknapp took over in North London.